TennaAlexiadisMoeller/ActinoMation/README.md

 Installation guide:
-All of the .py scripts will need to be in a folder for itself included with the __init__.py file.
-This folder will have to be named "python_scripts".
+All of the .py scripts will need to stay in the folders as they work with the respecitve __init__.py files.

 Dependencies so far found necessary to install, if not run through Anaconda Jupyter Notebook, are: